fibercrypto/librust-skycoin/lib/skyapi/docs/DefaultApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json
+- **Accept**: application/json, application/xml,

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 ## block

-> Value block(optional)
+> Vec<::models::BlockSchema> block(optional)

-Returns a block by hash or seq.
-Note: only one of hash or seq is allowed
+Returns the balance of one or more addresses, both confirmed and predicted.
+The predicted balance is the confirmed balance minus the pending spends.

 ### Required Parameters